captbaritone/vagrant-lamp/README.md

 ### MySQL

 The guests local 3306 port is available on the host at port 33066.
 It is also available on every domain.
 Logging in can be done with username=root, password=vagrant.
+If you specify a database key in your `data_bags/sites/` file, a database will be created with that name.

 ### phpMyAdmin